 4870.2 If an auditor was engaged to report on the selected financial data, the form of report specified by AU 552 should be included in the filing and the auditor’s consent to the report should make reference to its applicability to the selected financial data.

-whose report is included in a filing with the SEC.
+report is included in a filing with the SEC.
+There

-There are instances, not included in the table,
+are instances, not included in the table, when a

-when a principal auditor will use the work of
+principal auditor will use the work of another

-other auditor’s report is not included in the
+auditor’s report is not included in the filing

-filing with the SEC.
-The determination of whether
+with the SEC.
+The determination of whether the

-the other auditor must be registered with the
+other auditor must be registered with the PCAOB is

-PCAOB is made by reference to the Sarbanes-Oxley
+made by reference to the Sarbanes-Oxley Act and

-Act and the PCAOB’s rules.
-In all such instances
+the PCAOB’s rules.
+In all such instances the